Fueled/blockchain-playground/democracy/Readme.md

-# Supply Tracking Smart Contract
+# Democracy EOS Smart Contract

-Simple example of tracking supply state in a EOS smart contract.
+Simple example of the usual ETH in a EOS smart contract.

 ## Requirements